-In February 2013, the Department published in the Federal Register an AD order on LRWs from Korea.1 On February 8, 2017, the Department published in the Federal Register a notice of opportunity to request an administrative review of the AD order on LRWs from Korea for the period February 1, 2016, through January 31, 2017.2
+In February 2013, Commerce published in the Federal Register an AD order on LRWs from Korea.
+On February 1, 2018, Commerce published in the Federal Register a notice of opportunity to request an administrative review of the AD order on LRWs from Korea for the period February 1, 2017, through January 31, 2018.